tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Belt of Skulls

+Quick Action

+_Recharge 16+:_ This belt is empty when found.
+Once per level, when you defeat a foe whose level is higher than yours, you may mount that foe’s head on your belt as a trophy.
+(The belt’s magic shrinks the head to fit.)
+You may activate the belt when you make an attack; instead of rolling the dice, your natural attack roll is equal to 5 + the number of skulls on the belt.
+Large monsters count as two skulls; huge monsters count as three skulls (so, theoretically, you could get a natural attack roll of 35 if you have 10 huge skulls on your belt.)
+You may not swap out skulls – you must stick with your original trophies.

+**Quirk:** Haunted by ghostly voices from the skulls.

+---

 #### Belt of Swift Travel

 You can sleep and heal while riding; better yet, any steed you sit upon while wearing this belt does not suffer from fatigue, and needs only a little food and water to keep going indefinitely.